The LSST DESC DC2 Simulated Sky Survey: Data Release Data Products

 These individual catalog files need to be collated, merged, and translated to provide the database tables for end users.
 The merging of these files is handled with a set of scripts\footnote{\https{github.com/LSSTDESC/DC2-production/tree/master/scripts}}.
 Running these scripts produces sets of files, organized by visit for individual exposure-based files or by tract for coadd based products.
 The Object tables and Source tables are stored in Apache Parquet format to better support modern data access paradigms, including Apache Spark, and to match the choice of the Rubin Observatory Project to standardize on Apache Parquet for post-processing analysis.

 While the resulting Apache Parquet files can be accessed directly, we suggest that end users use the GCR interface described in \autoref{sec:gcr}.
 In the GCR interface we specify translations (including relabeling, transformation, and combinations) between the column names used in the LSST Science Pipelines and the DPDD.
 For example, for the DC2 Object table, we relabel \code{base\_ClassificationExtendedness\_value} as \code{extendedness}, transform \code{base\_psfFlux\_instFlux} calibrated to zeropoint of 27~mag AB to \code{psFlux} in nanoJansky, and combine \code{base\_SdssShape\_psf\_\{xx,xy,yy\}} in pixels into \code{psf\_fwhm} in arcsec).
 We also provide convenience columns, such as \code{tract}, \code{patch}, and \code{r\_mag}, that are not formally part of the data products definitions.
 We include \code{tract} and \code{patch} because it is relatively difficult for a user to recreate these in general, and there are many debugging and validation tasks that benefit from comparison against these indexes to the skymap.
-We include magnitudes and magnitude uncertainties, even though they might not even be well-defined for all rows (e.g., for negative fluxes from the forced photometry), because they are quantities that users will otherwise always be computing themselves.
+We include magnitudes and magnitude uncertainties,\footnote{They are set to NaN (not a number) for entries with ill-defined magnitude (e.g., due to negative fluxes from the forced photometry).} as they are commonly used quantities that most users would expect from the catalog.
 Providing these quantities as part of the catalog leads to more standard code and usage across DESC.

 The planned set of data releases from the LSST survey start with a ``DR1'' based on the first 6 months of data, then ``DR2'' based on the first 12 months of data, followed by additional data yearly data releases.
 Thus the processing of the first five years of data will be ``DR6''.
 For example, \code{dc2\_object\_run2.2i\_dr6} is the Object Table based on the first five years of data.